BIBLE READING – Feb 2

 44 And I will sanctify the tabernacle of the congregation, and the altar: I will sanctify also both Aaron and his sons, to minister to me in the priest’s office.

-I AM the LORD their God
+I AM the LORD (ADONAI) their God (Elohim)

 Exodus 30